← Back to App

 TeleVerify stores only state-level location data.
 We do not store:

-Location resolves to a state code in the compliance packet.
+Location resolves to a state code in the Compliance Verification Record.
 That's all.
 This minimalist approach is intentional — the less data we store, the less you have to worry about HIPAA, breach notification, or data loss.

 Does TeleVerify access my EHR or clinical notes?